ThatJoeMoore/cloudformation-permissions-issue/README.md

 First, it creates an IAM stack with the necessary permissions.
 Then, it creates a stack with a lambda, with the tag foo=bar

-We then output the labmda's tags and any messages from the stack creation
+We then output the lambda's tags and any messages from the stack creation

 Then, we update the stack with a new tag, bar=baz